bbertucc/blockly/README.md

 # Say Hello to Blockly

-Blockly is a WordPress starter theme built to support "Gutenberg" blocks.
+Blockly is a WordPress starter theme built to support "Gutenberg" editor blocks.
 Like [_s], this is a starter theme.
 You don't need to add a child theme - just start hacking!

 ### Theme Highlights
-- *Gutenberg Ready*: This theme is made for WordPress’s “[Gutenberg]” block editor.
+- *Gutenberg Ready*: This theme is made for WordPress’s [Gutenberg] block editor.
+Every block has it's own `.scss` file.
+Checkout [/styles/blocks].
 - *Extenable Structure*: Styles, scripts and PHP includes are organized so you can easily add particular content you need.
 - *SASS-ready*: Key theme parts are segmented into corresponding SASS files.